koutto/pi-pwnbox-rogueap/README.md

 **PwnBox's IP** depends on the network you want to access it from:

-- Via Wireless Dedicated Administration Network (i.e. connected to hidden SSID `PWNBOX_ADMIN`): IP is always `10.0.0.1`
+- Via Wireless Dedicated Administration Network (i.e. connected to hidden SSID `PWNBOX_ADMIN`): IP is always `10.0.0.1`.
 - Via LAN Network (wireless or wired): IP depends on the value allocated by DHCP server.
 IP can be found using `netdiscover`for example.

 *Note: Guacamole service might take a lot of resources (RAM) when running.
-If not used, it can be stopped using `stop-guacamole.sh` script*
+If not used, it can be stopped using `stop-guacamole.sh` script.*

 ## Usage

 - Most of the time, only SSH access is necessary.
-(CLI tools)
+(CLI tools).

 - Additional tools are installed into */usr/share*.